 - Is the plan you get at the end worth the time it takes to create?

 Designed by Anna O’Byrne at Upstream Meetings, the process outlined in the Toolkit is meant to help larger organizations conduct planning with a distributed workforce.
 For big companies, it provides an effective way to run the annual planning process and save thousands on travel costs.

 The surprise for us was how well this process works for small businesses, regardless of whether they work remotely or all at one location.
 The Toolkit provides a do-it-yourself guide to planning that a busy small business can use to quickly create a usable plan.
 Broken out into several short sessions that run over the course of one to three weeks, this approach not only saves travel expenses, it also means you don’t have to shut down the company for a full day while your team plans.

 This approach to planning is practical, affordable, and effective.

 How do I know?
 We’re a small business, and we ran through the whole thing ourselves.
 Here’s our story.

 Full Disclosure: Lest You Get the Wrong Idea

 Before we dive into the story, I thought you should know more about how we got into this whole adventure in the first place.

 The Lucid team writes about remote teams and meetings a lot.
 So does Upstream Meetings.
 One day, we both happened to share each other's content on Twitter.
 I sent Anna a message and suggested we meet to learn more about each other.

 The next week, we got on a call.
 Originally, Anna was going to interview our team about how we run strategic planning for her blog.
 She’s working to understand how this kind of planning works best with remote teams.
-You can see similar interviews there now.

 But the truth was, we didn’t really do “strategic planning” as I understood it, and I wasn’t sure why we would.
 In my experience, formal strategic planning was always a multi-day affair that yielded long-winded plans no one ever really followed.